NurlashKO/blog/microservices/docs/index.md

 ---

-This documentation provides high level overview of Provisioning and CI/CD processes in "My Personal Blog", as well as collection of microservice documentations.
+This documentation provides high level overview of Provisioning and CI/CD processes in "My Personal Blog", as well as ~~collection of microservice documentations~~.

 ## Infrastructure overview